TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Implementation and Evaluation

 To configure preferences (including user preferences and latency in extended actions and tardy attributes) used in apps, we come up with a random but reasonable range for each constant based on common sense regarding how we use the apps.
 T2A latency has two possible sources: user preferences and platform delay.
 We configure preference-based latency with a random value up to 20 minutes or the fixed value defined in apps.
 We do not directly insert platform delays in all rules and just randomly select a small part of them to insert latency.
-Based on this evaluation environment, TAPInspector totally identifies 533 violations from 1108 apps.
-We class them into six major categorizations ({V-I} to {V-VI}), and the distribution of violations is shown in Fig. \ref{fig:violation}(a).
-From violations in category \textit{V-II} to \textit{V-VI}, we find totally \textit{9 new types of vulnerability mode} (\textbf{F1-F9}), which are all confirmed on the SmartThings platform and a third platform, Mi Home.
+Based on this evaluation environment, TAPInspector totally identifies 533 violations from 204 app groups by its rule semantic analysis and model checking with properties in Table \ref{tab:property}.
+We class them into six major categorizations (F1 to \textbf{F6}), and summarize our findings in Table \ref{tab:vulnerability}.

-\textit{V-I}: \textit{Action Duplication \& Action Conflicts}.
-We set violations of these two threats into a single category since we do not find new forms of violations from them.
-To find violations about these two threats, TAPInspector first compares formulated TAP rules and then confirms with model checking.
-TAPInspector finnally pinpoints 136 violations of action duplication and 52 violations of action conflict, respectively.
-We find that these violations found in the rule comparison step are feasible in model check.
-This is because in these two threats, rules have similar semantics and TAPInspector can compare all predicates accurately between two rules.
-The main root cause of this category of violation we believe is independent application development.
+\textit{F1}: \textit{Action Duplication \& Action Conflicts}.
+We set violations of these two threats into a single category since there is no new vulnerability pattern in them.
+TAPInspector pinpoints 136 violations related to action duplication and 52 related to action conflict.
+We find that rules have similar semantics since in these two threats, thereby TAPInspector can identify these violations only with rule semantic analysis.
+The main root cause of this category of violation is independent application development.